lawrennd/old_talks/_datasets/includes/nigeria-nmis-data.md

-\ifndef{nigerianNmisData}
+\ifndef{nigeriaNmisData}
-\define{nigerianNmisData}
+\define{nigeriaNmisData}
 \editme

 \section{Nigeria NMIS Data}

 \newslide{Nigeria NMIS Data: Notebook}

-\notes{As an example data set we will use Nigerian NMIS Health Facility data from openAFRICA.
-It can be found here <https://africaopendata.org/dataset/nigeria-nmis-health-facility-data-2014>}
+\notes{As an example data set we will use Nigerian Millenium Development Goals Information System Health Facility [@Nigeria-nmis14].
+It can be found here <https://energydata.info/dataset/nigeria-nmis-education-facility-data-2014>.}

 \notes{Taking from the information on the site,